mrpg/valency/README.md

 Because of Subexpressions, it is common policy to use the last function argument as reference if the function returns a value.
 This value is then written into the specified destination.
 Only functions that follow this syntax can be used with Subexpressions.

+Inside an user-defined function, function arguments can be accessed by using _#_ in front of the argument number, where _#1_ is the first argument, _#2_ the second, etc. The number of arguments is in _#n_.

 Building the interpreter
 ------------------------